Youth Tour - June 10-16, 2016

 Apply to experience the 2015 Iowa Electric Cooperative’s Youth Tour of Washington, D.C.
 It’s an all-expense paid trip!

 Youth Tour is a program that brings high school students to Washington, D.C. every June.
 Students compete for slots for this unique opportunity and are selected for this program by their local electric cooperative.

-Approximately 32 participants — generally high school students that are currently juniors or seniors will be chosen by local electric cooperatives from across the state of Iowa.
-They’ll be joined by approximately 1,500 other participants from around the country.
+Approximately 35 participants — students going into their junior year of high school through just-graduate seniors are chosen by local electric cooperatives from across the state of Iowa (each cooperative sets their selection criteria).
+They’ll be joined by approximately 1,600 other participants from around the country.

 Students on the tour learn about electric cooperatives, American history and U.S. government.
 They visit with their representatives in the House and the Senate, and see the sights around Washington, D.C.

 Students are selected for this program by their local electric cooperative through the overall strength of the applicant.
 If you want to join this Washington tradition, contact your local rural electric cooperative or high school career center for additional information.